AIRI-Institute/fdd-defense/README.md

 ## Testing

-To test the library, run the command `pytest tests` from the root directory.
+To test the library, run the command `pytest fdd_defense/tests` from the root directory.

 ## Running experiments